alexhowell2a/alexhowell2a.github.io/_posts/2021-11-20-the-end-of-scalenium.md

   - cancelled-projects
 ---

-**Note on Scalenium** Scalenium has been cencelled, and is therefore deprecated.
+**Note on Scalenium** Scalenium has been cancelled, and is therefore deprecated.
 Moving forward, I will use Material You.
 {: .notice--warning}

 # The End of Scalenium